 Biomarker data from the CIMACs and clinical data from clinical trials are uploaded to the Cancer Immunologic Data Commons (CIDC).
 CIDC provides an informatics environment for integrative, multidimensional data analysis of biomarker and clinical data, as well as data visualization across different studies.
 Using the CIDC platform, the CIMAC-CIDC Network and trial investigators perform their correlative analyses.
 As data from correlative studies from clinical trials are added to CIDC, the harmonized assays and informatics pipelines of the CIMAC-CIDC Network will facilitate cross-trial analysis to identify potential predictive biomarkers.

-Using the benefits acquired through collaborative efforts within the participating institutions, the CIMAC-CIDC Network has the capacity to achieve this goal and therefore, further the integration and translation of a wide range of research findings to dramatically improve the quality of immunotherapy for cancer patients.
+Through collaborative efforts among these participating institutions, the CIMAC-CIDC Network has the capacity to further the integration and translation of a wide range of research findings and dramatically improve the quality of immunotherapy for cancer patients.

 The CIDC is hosted at Dana-Farber Cancer Institute.